jamesrees77/billing-extensions-sdk/README.md

 ---

-## Before you start: required Chrome permissions - IF YOU RUN npx billingextensions init <appId> <publicKey>, then this will be genarated automatically
+## Before you start: required Chrome permissions - (already done if you ran the init script)

 BillingExtensionsSDK uses Chrome storage for caching and cross-context sync.